Disney International Programs

-Disney International Programs (previously named the Walt Disney World International Program) is an international internship program operated by the Disney Programs division of The Walt Disney Company at the Walt Disney World Resort in Lake Buena Vista, Florida, in the United States.
+The Disney International Programs (previously named the Walt Disney World International Program) is an international internship program operated by the Disney Programs division of The Walt Disney Company at the Walt Disney World Resort in Lake Buena Vista, Florida, United States.
 These programs recruit participants and college students (18 years and older) from outside the United States and its territories for year-long cultural exchanges with paid positions and summer-long paid internships, working at the Walt Disney World Resort.
 The programs are designed to attract international workers and students and share many similarities with the US-based Disney College Program and its philosophy of Living, Learning and Earning.

 Previous programs

 Originally, Disney International Programs operated several different types of programs.
 Program length, work locations, job responsibilities, living arrangements, pay and required qualifications varied depending on the program which was applied for.
 Once all the programs were merged, they became one Walt Disney World International Program, now the Disney International Programs.
 Previous programs included: